nickdrummond/ontology-browser/README.md

 # Ontology Browser

-A "fork" of the ontology browser from the [CO-ODE project](https://code.google.com/p/ontology-browser/).
+A "fork" of the ontology browser from the [CO-ODE project](https://code.google.com/p/ontology-browser/) now hosted at https://github.com/co-ode-owl-plugins/ontology-browser.

 Example running on Heroku:
 https://ontology-browser.herokuapp.com/